TomasKarbauskas/Shop/README.md

-to create MySQL database run shop/database/sql all sql fules, email and last_name is for login for shop to work server should be linked directly to public folder
+1. create MySQL database run shop/database/sql all sql fules.
+2. email and last_name is for login, login is for shop administrator only.
+3. server should be linked directly to public folder